 Avoid giving money to children or beggars when you travel to Nepal.
 It is common to come across street children who ask tourists for money, but don’t give them anything.

 Don’t give them chocolates because that only feeds their greed, which may later lead to troubles for you.
 Instead, give the money to an NGO, a travel agency, or a family.
 Remember that Nepal has its own identity and culture, so things that are commonplace to us may be disgusting to Nepali people.

 Know how to get around.
 Traveling by bus to Pokhara is a great way to see the region.
 A flight from Kathmandu to Pokhara takes only 35 minutes, but if you’re prone to car sickness, you may want to take a land-based option.
 Land-based travel in Nepal is also better for the environment, so you can enjoy the country’s natural beauty while reducing your carbon footprint.

 While in Nepal, you can make the most of your trip by learning to cook Nepalese food.
 There are several cooking classes in Nepal.
-Cookly is a great resource for locating cooking classes in different cities.
+Cooking is a great resource for locating cooking classes in different cities.

-Whether you prefer to learn how to cook Nepalese food or are simply interested in learning about local lifestyle, Backstreet Academy offers a unique breakfast tour in Kathmandu, which allows you to get to know the morning rituals of the people of the city.
-You will learn the life of the locals while exploring hidden streets and learning about the daily life in Nepal.
+Whether you prefer to learn how to cook Nepalese food or are simply interested in learning about the local lifestyle, Backstreet Academy offers a unique breakfast tour in Kathmandu, which allows you to get to know the morning rituals of the people of the city.
+You will learn about the life of the locals while exploring hidden streets and learning about daily life in Nepal.